Settorezero/WePaRT/readme.md

 Is the only one attached to a WiFi infrastructure.
 Receives data from the Base Station and:
 - transmits them to Thingspeak for graph generation
 - transmits them over MQTT
+- saves the good received data in a CSV, adding the current time/date taken from an NTP server
+- saves the bad received data in another CSV
+- shows a webpage by navigating to his IP address in the same wifi network were device is connected